family members get along or communicate even at such a saddening moment as the loss of a family member.

-But what should you do if your family – or, in other words, the rest of the eligible heirs – sued for the wrongful death of your loved one and won, but you were not even included in the list of the eligible heirs?
-This is the question we asked our Riverside wrongful death attorney at the Law Offices of Howard Craig Kornberg.
+But what should you do if your family – or, in other words, the rest of the eligible heirs – sued for the wrongful death of your loved one and won, but you were not even included in the list of eligible heirs?
+This is the question we asked our Riverside wrongful death attorney at the Law Offices of Howard Kornberg.

 When family members filed a wrongful death claim behind your back